 - 3.2.a.1.
-Prior to appointment in the program, fellows must have completed a program in neurology, child neurology, or physical medicine and rehabilitation that satisfies the requirements in 3.2.
+Prerequisite education for entry into a pediatric rehabilitation medicine program must include the satisfactory completion of a physical medicine and rehabilitation residency program that satisfies the requirements in 3.2.
 (Core) - 3.2.b.
 Fellow Eligibility Exception